-The District has retained Montague DeRose and Associates, LLC, Walnut Creek, California, and Backstrom McCarley Berry & Co., LLC, San Francisco, California, as co-financial advisors (the "Co-Financial Advisors") in connection with the issuance and delivery of the Series 2015A Bonds.
-The Co-Financial Advisors are not obligated to undertake, and have not undertaken to make, an independent verification or assume responsibility for the accuracy, completeness, or fairness of the information contained in this Official Statement.
+The District has retained Montague DeRose and Associates, LLC, Walnut Creek, California, as financial advisor (the "Financial Advisor") in connection with the issuance and delivery of the Series 2015 Bonds.
+The Financial Advisor is not obligated to undertake, and has not undertaken to make, an independent verification or assume responsibility for the accuracy, completeness, or fairness of the information contained in this Official Statement.